 Great American Beer Festival® (Sept.
 20–22) – GABF® is the largest beer festival in the world.
 It brings together brewers and diverse beers from across the nation.

-Music Festival at Overland Park Golf Course (name and date TBA; September) – Superfly Productions, the creators of popular festivals including Bonaroo and Outside Lands, will launch its latest large music festival in Denver this fall.
-It will be a three-day weekend festival in the middle of September, featuring big name headliners and Denver bands, as well as local food and drink purveyors.
+Grandoozy (Sept.
+14-16) – Superfly Productions, the creators of popular festivals including Bonaroo and Outside Lands, will launch its latest large music festival in Denver this fall.
+It will be a three-day weekend festival, featuring big name headliners – Kendrick Lamar, Florence and the Machine, and Stevie Wonder – and Denver bands, as well as local food and drink purveyors.

 "Dear Evan Hansen" (opens Oct.
 2) – Dear Evan Hansen, one of the most celebrated musicals of the current Broadway season, will launch its first national touring production in Denver in October 2018.
 The plot is based on a misunderstanding over a teenager’s death that inadvertently turns Evan into a social media celebrity and his subsequent journey of healing and self-discovery.

-41st Annual Denver Film Festival (TBA) – Film fans can’t miss the largest film celebration in the Rocky Mountain Region.
+Denver Film Festival (Oct.
+31 - Nov.
+11) – Film fans can’t miss the largest film celebration in the Rocky Mountain Region.
 Hosted by Denver Film Society, it showcases blockbusters, documentaries, shorts and independent films at a variety of venues around the city.

 Denver Arts Week (Nov.
 2–10) – This nine-day celebration highlights The Mile High City’s vibrant arts and cultural communities, featuring more than 300 discounted events at a wide variety of art galleries, museums, theaters and concert halls in multiple neighborhoods.